josh-collinsworth/sveltekit-blog-starter/README.md

 ## Components

-This starter includes only a few basic structural components, for the header, footer, site nav, posts lists (since lists of posts are repeated in several locations), and pagination.
+This starter includes only a handful of structural components, for the header, footer, site nav, posts lists (since lists of posts are repeated in several locations), and pagination (plus a couple that are actually just SVG icons).

 You're welcome and encouraged to create your own (using them in Markdown is fun!); I just didn't want to push authors too far in any component direction right off the bat.

 ## Static files